fleetdm/fleet/handbook/demand/README.md

 > To **make a request** related to **product marketing**, **press**, **brandfronts**, **pitchfronts**, **featurefronts**, **ideal customer profiles (ICPs)**, **personas**, or **targeting** [create an issue](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%3Aproduct-marketing&projects=&template=custom-request.md&title=Product%20marketing%20request%3A+_______________________) (If urgent, at-mention the [Head of Product Marketing](#team) in the [help-pmm-2023](https://fleetdm.slack.com/archives/C0600L1TTPY) Slack channel).

 ## Responsibilities
+The Demand department is directly responsible for growing awareness of Fleet and nurturing the community through participation in events, conversations, and other [programs](https://fleetdm.com/handbook/company/communications#programs).

 ### Begin or modify an advertising campaign
 Any new ads or changes to current running ads are approved in ["🦢🗣 Design review (#g-website)"](https://app.zenhub.com/workspaces/g-website-6451748b4eb15200131d4bab/board?sprints=none).